-The Industrial Commission is proposing rules that permit an employer to count equivalent paid time off (see What is equivalent paid time off?) used for either the purposes enumerated in Arizona Revised Statutes § 23-373 or other purposes (such as vacation) towards the "amount of earned paid sick time taken by the employee to date in the year" and the "amount of pay the employee has received as earned paid sick time."
+An employer may count equivalent paid time off (see What is equivalent paid time off?) used for either the purposes enumerated in Arizona Revised Statutes § 23-373 or other purposes (such as vacation) towards the "amount of earned paid sick time taken by the employee to date in the year" and the "amount of pay the employee has received as earned paid sick time."
 In other words, when an employee uses equivalent paid time (for earned paid sick time, vacation, or another reasons) the employer may count that time as "taken" and "received" on the employee's regular paycheck.
 See What information must be recorded in, or on an attachment to, the employee's regular paycheck? for definitions of these terms.